Eugenie de Montijo (1826 - 1920)

 Eugenie transmitted the legends about Cremerie de Paris

 and great-great-aunt of the current Cremerie de Paris.

 Queen Victoria (1819-1901) who was six years older had

 a strong influence on the young French Empress.

 Victoria became Queen of the United Kingdom in 1837.

-1848, Napoleon III, a nephew of Napoleon Bonaparte
+1848, Charles Louis Napoleon Bonaparte, a nephew of Napoleon Bonaparte (Napoleon I)

 Napoleon III has many projects for the city of Paris.